usnistgov/fireflow/STANDARD.md

 `fireflow` treats ASCII values as unsigned 64-bit integers.
 It isn't clear from FCS 3.2 §3.3.14 if signed integers are allowed).

+## ANALYSIS and OTHER

+`fireflow` will read *ANALYIS* and *OTHER* segments as an unprocessed bytestream.
+Nothing else will be done.
+It is up to the user to process these as needed.

+FCS 3.0 and 3.1 provide guidance for parsing *ANALYSIS* in §3.4 but this is not implemented in `fireflow`.
+Furthermore, the *$CS\** keywords are available from `fireflow`'s *TEXT* API which may be used in this process as required.

+## Other unsupported features

+* Multiple datasets, although this is planned
+* cyclic redundancy check (CRC)